AleG94/Pricegram/README.md

 ## Notes

-Prices and availabilities of products are updated about every 90 minutes to avoid spamming Amazon servers.

 Pricegram is currently compatible with products sold in the following currencies: `USD`, `GBP`, `EUR`, `BRL`, `RUB`, `ILS`, `RON`.